 High humidity and medium temperatures appear to stimulate its development.

-The spots are small (3-4 mm in diameter) but appear at an alarming rate under favourable conditions.
+The spots are small (1/8″ in diameter) but appear at an alarming rate under favourable conditions.

-It depends how long you want to keep them.
+It depends on how long you want to keep them.
 These are the rules to follow:

 - Twist off – rather than cut – the leaves to minimize bleeding and take care not to damage the taproots.

-- The roots without the tops can be kept in a cupboard for several weeks.
+- The roots without the leaves can be kept in a cupboard for several weeks.

 - If stored in the ‘crisper’ drawer of a refrigerator, they will keep for up to three months.